-The exhibition is on the ground floor – it’s completely free and you don’t need to book to see it.
+The exhibition is on the ground floor and runs until 10 March – it’s completely free and you don’t need to book to see it.

 Curated with Marianne Mulvey.

 Completing the sentence “When women gather…”, this exhibition of work by photographer Grace Gelder draws upon different definitions of gathering – from assembling for a specific purpose, to collecting from disparate sources.
 This collection of photographs comes from Gelder’s archive amassed over eleven years of working on different photographic projects, personal and professional, that depict female-identified people in small and large groups.
 When Women Gather… explores the ways these meetings occur: for different purposes in a variety of settings, and the potentials, complexity and challenges that they bring.
 The exhibition also gathers solo portraits together, creating new meetings and meanings.